 Craig Karekin Wallen Private Coll.

-The Young Turks are a Pan-Turkist and ultranationalist party.
+The Young Turks are a Pan-Turkist and ultranationalist party influenced by French Jacobinism.
 It was established in Thessalonica, with its main newspaper in Paris, France (“Meshveret” or “La Consultation”).

-After the Armenian Genocide, a section of the Young Turks fled to Germany.
-From 1919 to 1922, the Young Turks in Germany were protected by the Weimar Republic and its first President Friedrich Ebert.
+After the Armenian Genocide, many Young Turks criminals fled to Germany.
+From 1919 to 1922, the Young Turks zealots in Germany were protected by the Weimar Republic and its first President Friedrich Ebert.

 The Young Turks were funded by various pangermanist circles and Russian bolcheviks as well for Pan-Turkist and Pan-Islamists programs in North Africa, the Middle-East, Daghestan, Nakhichevan, Armenia, Azerbaijan, Iran, Central Asia, Afghanistan, China and India.

-Most of the Young Turks were ministers, deputies and journalists under Mustafa Kemal Turkish Republic.
+Most of the Young Turks zealots became ministers, deputies and journalists under Mustafa Kemal Turkish Republic.